pjoulot/FirefoxOS-Twitter-Ad-Blocker/README.md

 - Firefox OS 2.5 and more
 - Official Twitter App and website for Firefox OS

+##Warning

+This addon doesn't work anymore since Twitter changed his website.
+I need to work on that.

 ##Informations

 The addon basically juste remove the tweets that have been chosen by Twitter as ads.
 It lets only tweets from people that you follow in your timeline.